 Life is an emotional roller-coaster.
-Taking care of your mental health by learning to cope with ups-and-downs is crucial for happiness.
-But sometimes, certain events happen that are so unexpected and painful, they turn your life upside down, and they don’t fade from view easily.
-That’s when you need the services of a trauma therapy program.
+Taking care of your mental health by learning to cope with ups and downs is crucial for happiness.
+But sometimes, certain events happen that are so unexpected and painful, they turn your life upside down, and they do not fade from view easily.
+That is when you need the services of a trauma therapy program.

 Our trauma therapy program is designed to help you understand the significance of traumatic events and build a plan for recovery.
-Trauma therapy is of crucial importance in the substance abuse community since those suffering from trauma are at high risk of abuse of drugs and alcohol.
+Trauma therapy is of crucial importance in the substance abuse community since those suffering from trauma are at high risk of abusing drugs and alcohol.

-A trauma therapy program exists to help through traumatic events and circumstances, such as living in a high-crime neighborhood.
-In our trauma therapy program at Georgia Addiction Treatment Center, we work with you to unravel the emotions of these events or situations, as well as to address your substance abuse issues, for a brighter tomorrow.
+A trauma therapy program exists to help through traumatic events and circumstances.
+In this addiction therapy program at Georgia Addiction Treatment Center, we work with you to unravel the emotions of these events or situations, as well as to address your substance abuse issues, for a brighter tomorrow.

 How Does Trauma Therapy Work?

 Trauma therapy is a specialized branch of psychotherapy.
-It involves professionals who not only understand the role that trauma has played in your life but also how it’s affecting your sense of safety and security.
+It involves professionals who understand the role that trauma has played in your life and how it affects your sense of safety and security.

-In a trauma therapy program, you work to examine the full picture of your life and your emotions, and not just as it pertains to you.
-Trauma therapy looks at the impact of the trauma on your family and friends.
+In a trauma therapy program, you work to examine the complete picture of your life and your emotions, not just as it pertains to you.
+Trauma therapy looks at the impact of the trauma on your family and friends as well.

 One of the main underlying conditions treated in a trauma therapy program is post-traumatic stress disorder.
 People with PTSD have extreme emotional reactions tied to a specific event or experience.
-It’s frequently associated with military service, but can also result from:
+It is frequently associated with military service but can also result from:

 - Car accidents or train accidents